dzimine/serverless-swarm/README.md

 | node1.my.dev  | Swarm worker    |
 | node2.my.dev  | Swarm worker    |

-Roles are described as code in [`inventory`]() file.
+Roles are described as code in [`inventory.my.dev`]() file.
 Dah, this proto setup is for play, not for production.

 Vagrant is used to create a repeatable local dev environment, with convinience tricks inspired by [6 practices for super smooth Ansible experience](http://hakunin.com/six-ansible-practices).
 This will set 3 boxes,